Human Resource Management

 The Human Resource Management Department recognizes that a company’s people are its ultimate product and strategic advantage.
 Consequently, we acknowledge the necessity of creating synergies between the human side and business side of the enterprise.
 Our goal is to develop ethical leaders and managers who understand that commitment to employee well-being and talent development enhances an organization’s productivity, reputation, and sustainable profits.
 Courses offer theoretical perspectives and practical skills in traditional areas of HR (recruitment/selection & succession planning, training & talent development, compensation & benefits, and employee relations & public policy/compliance) emphasizing both local and global considerations.
 Students also take courses designed to enhance their interpersonal leadership skills including communication, negotiation, conflict management, and team building.

-The Fox Certificate in Leadership is open to all majors and trains students to be outstanding managers and leaders.
+We offer a four-year or majors in Human Resource Management and also a Leadership minor, which is open to all majors (except general business) that prepares students to be outstanding managers and leaders.

 At the Graduate Level, we offer a Certificate in HRM, as well as Master of Science (MS) and Master of Business Administration (MBA) degrees.
-These programs, offering conveniently scheduled evening courses, train HR professionals for advancement, and prepare others for entry into an HR career.
+These programs train HR professionals for advancement, and prepare others for entry into an HR career.

 At the Ph.D. level, students are trained to become organizational researchers and university professors.